cconnerolson/rocket_nozzle_design/README.md

 ## Status

-this project is a work in progress, some parts of it may not work as intended, others may not work at all.
+this project is under construction, some parts of it may not work as intended, others may not work at all.

 ## Installation